freeCodeCamp/guide/src/pages/articles/javascript/declare-javascript-objects-as-variables/index.md

 ---
-title: Declare javaScript Objects as Variables
+title: Declare JavaScript Objects as Variables
 ---
 This has a simple format.
 You declare your variable and have it equal to an object in the form `{ key: value}`